TimotheCDGP/InnovOrder---test-API/README.md

 ## Description

 This is a Nest.js API project, that can register, authentificate and edit users on a MongoDB database.
-It can also search products infos by their codebar using OpenFoodFacts API, on an authentified route.
+It can also search products infos by their barcode using OpenFoodFacts API, on an authentified route.

 ## Installation